When you wake up

 Drips, drains and tubes

-- Drains: One or more thin tubes called drains will be attached to you near your wound.
+- Drains: One or more thin tubes called drains may be attached to you near your wound.
 These help to drain blood and fluid from the operation site to let your wound heal.

 - Epidural: You may have a thin tube called an epidural in your back.
 This is to help relieve any pain you might have.

 - Nasogastric tube: A thin plastic tube may be placed in your nose leading to your stomach or small bowel.
 Your nurses can then draw up fluid to keep your stomach empty.
 This will stop you feeling sick and allow your operation site to heal more quickly.
-It’s usually removed after 48 hours.
+It’s usually removed after 48 hours, or once you are able to get out of bed.

 - Urine tube (catheter): A thin flexible tube called a catheter may be put into your bladder to drain urine into a bag.
 This will save you having to get out of bed to go to the toilet and rests your bladder.
 Also, your nurses can check how much fluid you are passing.